hemolearn/hemolearn/README.rst

 HemoLearn is a Python module to estimate the Haemodynamic Response Function (HRF) in brain from resting-state or task fMRI data (BOLD signal).
-It relies on a Sparse Low-Rank Deconvolution Analysis (SLRDA) to distangles the neurovascular coupling from the the neural activity.
+It relies on a Blind Deconvolution Analysis (BDA) to distangles the neurovascular coupling from the the neural activity.

 This package was used to produce the results of the `Cherkaoui et a.l., (submitted to) NeuroImage 2021 <https://hal.archives-ouvertes.fr/hal-03005584>`_, paper